 Jared Griffin is the Founder and CEO of Anabelle’s Challenge, the UK’s leading charity for Vascular Ehlers-Danlos Syndrome (EDS).
-In 2012, Griffin’s daughter was diagnosed with vascular EDS, a rare connective tissue disorder.
+In 2012, Jared’s daughter was diagnosed with vascular EDS, a rare connective tissue disorder.
 The following year Griffin set up Anabelle’s Challenge which became a registered charity in 2014 and won the Queen’s Award for Voluntary Service in 2018.

 Please note the transcript has been edited for brevity and clarity.

-FLG: Hello, everyone, and hello, Jared.
+FLG: Hello, everyone, and hello Jared.
 Thank you so much for joining me today for the latest Patient Perspectives as we highlight patient voices and the impact that genomics is having on patient lives.
 Today we are joined by Jared Griffin.
-So, if you could just introduce yourself and tell us a little bit about what you do.
+So, if you could just introduce yourself and tell us a little about what you do.

 Jared: I’m Jared from Annabelle’s Challenge.
 I run the charity and I set it up in 2013, and we support people with vascular Ehlers-Danlos Syndrome, or vascular EDS for short.

 FLG: Your daughter Annabelle was diagnosed with vEDS in 2012.
 For those who don’t know, would you be able to explain what it is?